HuixiaLuScienceRocks/Probing-the-Structural-Dynamics-of-Unbound-MAX-Protein-Insights-from-Well-Tempered-Metadynamics/README.md

 ### "Probing the Structural Dynamics of Unbound MAX Protein: Insights from Well-Tempered Metadynamics" by Huixia Lu, Jordi Marti, and Jordi Faraudo

-Related results are provided in the folders "Results-PCA", convergence, etc.
+Related results and the corresponding Python code used to obtain the results are provided in the folder "Results-PCA".

 ## Simulating packages used in this work: